dmitrykos/stk/README.md

 * Vendor BSP (NXP, STM, ...)

 ## Example
-Here is an example to toggle Red, Green, Blue LEDs of the NXP FRM-K66F or STM STM32F4DISCOVERY development boards hosting Arm Cortex-M4F CPU where thread is handling its own LED, e.g. there are 3 threads in total which are switching LEDs with 1 second periodicity.
+Here is an example to toggle Red, Green, Blue LEDs of the NXP FRM-K66F or STM STM32F4DISCOVERY development boards hosting Arm Cortex-M4F CPU where each thread is handling its own LED, e.g. there are 3 threads in total which are switching LEDs with 1 second periodicity.

 ```cpp
 #include <stk_config.h>